Category Archives: Bruce Glover

 Director Roman Polanski and star Jack Nicholson are primarily responsible for the film’s success.

 Nicholson plays Jake Gittes, a handsome Los Angeles private investigator hired by a woman claiming to be Evelyn Mulwray.
-Evelyn desires to have her husband followed, as she suspects him of an affair with another woman.
+Evelyn desires to have her husband followed, as she suspects him of having an affair with another woman.

 One will not see the ending coming.

 Nicholson leads the film as only he can.
-With his charismatic, aww shucks attitude, mixed with humor, he is eye candy for the camera, as he takes the case and becomes more and more immersed in the action.
+With his charismatic, aww-shucks attitude, mixed with humor, he is eye candy for the camera as he takes the case and becomes more and more immersed in the action.

 This film was a pivotal point for him as he began a slew of worthwhile and abundant performances in pictures.